 Visiting Scholars are generally supported by a team of CODE Fellows, led by the Director of CODE, Dr Linda Amrane-Cooper and supported by our Executive Leads for Visiting Scholars and Research and Scholarship.
-Visiting Scholars are housed in the University of London’s iconic Senate House complex, provided with a desk, email account and computer facilities and granted access to our extensive online Library with over 100 million digital items in the collection plus our physical Senate House library.
+Visiting Scholars are given workspace in the University of London’s iconic Senate House complex, provided with a desk, email account and computer facilities and granted access to our extensive online Library with over 100 million digital items in the collection plus our physical Senate House library.

 Regular meetings with CODE Fellows and other UoL experts ensures that visiting scholars have the opportunity to present their initial research/project plans for peer review.
 Projects and research activities are fully supported by staff at the University of London who can, for example, provide opportunities for hands on activities in our recording studios and editing suites, or with technical workshops to support enhanced digital skills in virtual learning environment creation and development.
 A modest fee is payable by the scholar, or their supporting organisation, to cover CODE’s costs.

 Read about recent visiting scholars.